AshaDas/Mister-Poster/README.md

 At this point you need to have the configurations for a Firebase App.
 Just go to [Firebase Console](https://firebase.google.com/docs/web/setup) and follow the instructions.
 Then run the Xcode server.

 Open your emulator and wait until it completely boot up.
-Then run the following command to run the app on the emulator.
+Then run the app from your local machine.

 Now, you have your own copy of this application!